 Jerseys are the sole property of BMHA except where otherwise provided by a sponsor or sponsoring program.

-Jerseys shall be in authorized BMHA colors and logos as follows:
+Jerseys Shall be in authorized BMHA colors and logos as follows:

 Maroon, Gold, Black and White with Barons Logo; or

 Teal, White and Black with Sharks Logo; or

+Black, White and Grey with Stars Logo

 As otherwise authorized by BMHA;

 Coaches are responsible for all jerseys and equipment until they are returned to the Equipment Manager at the end of the season.
-In the event coaches provide players with their jerseys the player and/or their parent shall return the jersey to the coach at the end of the season.
+In the event coaches provide players with their jerseys the player and/or their parent Shall return the jersey to the coach at the end of the season.
 Where a jersey is not returned BMHA may assess the cost of the jersey against the player and/or their parent and may decline further registration until such time that it is paid.

-Representative teams shall pay to BMHA a fee.
-Such fee shall be set by the Board at the commencement of each season.
-This fee will be deposited in the BMHA Sweater Reserve account for the purchase and replacement of jerseys and pant shells.
+Representative teams Shall pay to BMHA a fee.
+Such fee Shall be set by the Board at the commencement of each season.

-C. Goal Equipment:
+B. Goal Equipment:

-Leg pads, upper body protectors, goal sticks, trappers and blockers will be made available to all goaltenders in all age divisions up to and including Pee Wee, subject to the following:
+Leg pads, upper body protectors, goal sticks, trappers and blockers will be made available to all goaltenders in all age divisions up to and including U13, subject to the following:

 BMHA equipment is to be used for ice hockey only;

-For Initiation, Novice goalie equipment may be issued to the coach who will be responsible for its use, care and return.
+For U7, U9, U11 and U13 goalie equipment may be issued to the coach /Parent who will be responsible for its use, care and return.

-For U11 and U13, a goaltender may rent goalie equipment, the fee for rental shall be:

-i. $100 per season for a full set of equipment; ii. $50 per season for leg pads; iii. $25 per season for each of: upper body protector, trapper, blocker, goal stick;

 All goaltending equipment must be returned by the end of April each season.

 BMHA goaltenders may rent equipment for summer hockey, hockey camps or hockey schools.
-In such cases, they will be required to pay a refundable $100 damage deposit and one-half the pertinent rental fee.
+In such cases, they will be required to pay a refundable $150 damage deposit.

-Provided that appropriate goal equipment is available U15 and U18 goaltenders may rent goal equipment on the same basis as a U13 goaltender.

 In the event goal equipment is lost or damaged beyond reasonable repair the equipment manager may assess a replacement fee against the goaltender, such fee to be paid prior to registration the following season.
 Appeal of the assessment may be made in writing to the Board.

-All rental fees and replacement fees shall be placed into the BMHA Equipment Reserve account.

 Repairs to goalie equipment are to be made by the Equipment Manager, or with the Equipment Manager's direction.

 BYLAW SEVEN – COMPLAINTS